 Debra Griggs, President and ART Founder

 Debra founded ART in 1999 because the Virginian Pilot wrote an article about the individual rescue efforts of her and her husband, Steve Ballard.
 That article provoked others in the community to call her and share that they, as individuals, were also dedicated to saving homeless animals in the community.
 Believing in the power of association, Debra invited everyone to a meeting in January of 1999, and ART was born.
 Debra is extremely proud to be associated with an organization that recognizes the importance of working closely with area shelters, SPCAs and other rescue groups, creating collective successes that would be unattainable by any singular group.
 Debra is also passionate about the importance of advocacy in generating change, and spends a great deal of time networking with policy makers at the local, state and national level.
 She was the founding Chair of the Animal Welfare Coalition of Hampton Roads, a regional body of service providers who work collaboratively to address the needs of animals.
-Debra serves as Treasurer of the Board of the Virginia Federation of Humane Societies, a state body whose Strategic Plan aims to end the killing of healthy, adoptable dogs & cats in VA by 2016.
-She is also on the Animal Welfare Review Board for the City of Norfolk, a City Council appointment.
-She is a top Real Estate Broker with RE/MAX Allegiance, serves on the Board of the Hampton Roads REALTORS® Association and leads her own real estate team proudly known as “the Housedogs”!
-In her spare time, she is happy just sitting on the deck with her husband Steve enjoying their beloved dogs.
+Debra is also President of the Virginia Federation of Humane Societies, a state body whose Vision is to be the leading advocate for ending unnecessary euthanasia of cats and dogs and advancing animal welfare throughout the Commonwealth of Virginia.
+Debra serves as Vice Chair of the Animal Advisory Board for the City of Norfolk, a City Council appointment.
+She is the Managing Broker of the Norfolk office of RE/MAX Ambassadors and is a past member of the Board of the Hampton Roads REALTORS® Association.

 Bobbie Gribble, Immediate Past President